bellenuit/sofawiki/readme.md

 # Features:

 - Complete version control with history on each page and diff tool
-- Compatible to MediaWiki syntax, so you can migrate to MediaWiki as a fallback.
+- Compatible to MediaWiki syntax, so you can migrate to MediaWiki as a fallback
 - Fine grained user rights
 - Extensible with using Transclusion with templates, parsers and functions
 - Custom design with skins and CSS
 - Multilanguage content by default.
 Unicode UTF-8 encoding.
 - Works with PHP5 or PHP4 and no database needed.
-Simple backup.
+Simple backup
 - Fast server for 100'000 pages and more
 - HTML 5 templates
-- Semantic fields make SofaWiki a searchable database
+- Semantic fields make SofaWiki a searchable database using Relation language
+- Supports PostScript using tiny-ps web component
 - Open source, free license

 # Documentation